GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ## Overview
 The Gluu Server can be deployed with the [Shibboleth SAML identity provider (IDP)](https://www.shibboleth.net/products/identity-provider/) to enable SAML single sign-on (SSO).

 In a standard outbound SAML transaction, a website or application (a.k.a.
 Service Provider, or "SP") redirects a user to a designated IDP for authentication and authorization.
-The IDP will authenticate the user and upon successful authentication, the user is sent back to the SP with an active session.
+The IDP authenticates the user, and upon successful authentication, the user is sent back to the SP with user attributes and an SSO session.

 !!!
 Note
     To support an external SAML IDP for authentication, for instance the IDP of a customer or partner, review the [inbound SAML docs](../authn-guide/inbound-saml-passport.md) in the authentication guide.